 MONTE CARLO.- The Fondation Prince Pierre de Monaco

-Love Is the Message, The Message Is Death (2016) by Arthur Jafa proposed by Tumelo Mosaka
+announced today that Love Is the Message, The Message Is Death (2016) by Arthur Jafa has been selected as the winner of the 2019 PIAC Prix International dArt Contemporain.

-Arthur Jafas Love Is the Message.
-The Message Is Death was proposed by South-African curator Tumelo Mosaka.
-In his words, the video traces the representation of Black identity through a spectrum of largely popular images.
+Nominated by South African curator Tumelo Mosaka, Love Is the Message, The Message Is Death is a seven-minute video which shows a montage of historic and contemporary film footage tracing African American history and experience.
+Mosaka said that the artwork: traces the representation of Black identity through a spectrum of largely popular images.
 From violent protests against police brutality in the United States, to bodies celebrating on streets as a testament about media representations of blackness.
-This work captures how black existence has endured attempts of injustice and exclusion.
-For Jafa, this work has been a process of working through and sometimes beyond existing imaginary tropes drawn from multiple sources from print to media.
-It offers a mosaic of black culture under threat.
+This work captures how Black existence has endured attempts of injustice and exclusion.